sarguido/data-preprocessing-workshop/README.md

 4. Run `docker-compose build`.
 5. To access the notebooks, run `docker-compose up` and go to the URL in the terminal output.

-Docker Compose is automatically configured to launch Jupyter Lab.
+Docker Compose is automatically configured to launch JupyterLab.
 If you'd like to disable it, remove the following two lines from `docker-compose.yml`:

     environment: